SDU-eScience/UCloud/frontend-web/README.md

 The ResourceBrowser-component is built for speed and consistent interaction possibilites like keyboard-input and context menus on mouse right-clicks.
 It is used to render lists, e.g. Files, Drives, Project Members, Public Links, etc.

 The ResourceBrowser-component handles the keyboard input, and mouse input for a consistent experience between different instances of the ResourceBrowser.
 It is written as a Javascript class, and must be instantiated in a React-component, that handles initialization in a `useLayoutEffect` hook.
-(TODO: Required handlers for implementing ResourceBrowser using component).

 The ResourceBrowser-component works by creating elements using the DOM-api and modifying the contents.
 Each single representation of a resource is rendered in a `row` that contains: